AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 Changing all header sizes by some factor has different effects for different UT configurations.
 For $O(c^2)$ configurations of UT, the effect on throughput is linearly proportional to the factor; doubling the header sizes reduces overall throughput by a factor of 2.
 However, for the $O(c^3)$ configuration of UT, the effect is quadratically proportional to the factor; doubling the header sizes will reduce overall throughput by a factor of 4!
 The relationship is even worse for the $O(c^4)$ configuration of UT, where the effect is cubicly proportional.

 It is worth noting, though, that different header schemes can be used in each level of nesting.
-This means that if, say, dapp-chains need larger headers than simplex-chains, then there isn't a negative affect on the capacity of the simplex (i.e. the layer(s) beneath it).
+This means that if, say, dapp-chains need larger headers than simplex-chains, then there isn't a negative affect on the capacity of the simplex (i.e. the layer(s) beneath).

 This effect is not unique to UT, though.
 In general, any system of sharding is affected in this manner when the headers of a child-chain are included in the parent-chain's blocks.